telliott99/smallprojects/thermostat.md

 <img src="temp2.png" style="width: 400px;"/>

 Thus, another way to maintain the current settings indefinitely, with scheduling active, would be to select **Hold Perm**.
 However, the default is to only **Hold Until** the next scheduled period begins.
+This is why our brand-new unit switched off automatically at 6 in the morning.

 #### Optimization